benbalter/benbalter.github.com/_posts/2014-10-08-why-government-contractors-should-<3-open-source.md

 Open source software is developed by teams rarely in the same place at the same time, rarely working on the same thing at the same time, rarely with fully aligned interests, and despite this complexity, consistently delivers higher quality software than its purpose-built and proprietary counterparts.
 It's the story of Wikipedia versus Encycleopedia Britannica.

-Adopting open-source workflows, even if the code itself is never made public can be a force multiplier for teams, allowing them to shed bureaucratic cruft and adopt leaner, more agile workflows.
+Adopting open-source workflows, even if the code itself is never made public, can be a force multiplier for teams, allowing them to shed bureaucratic cruft and adopt leaner, more agile workflows.
 While it's certainly possible to publish code developed under a waterfall approach, the decentralized nature of open source, absent a centralized planning authority, almost necessitates iterative development.

 Whether shared with the development team, the agency, or with the public, open source workflows allow government contractors to adopt best-of-breed development practices, and to streamline their own internal communication practices.